mrnamazbek/ConnectIn/README.md

 │   └── tests/              # Tests for ML service (optional)
 ├── .gitignore
 └── README.md               # This file

-📜 License(Placeholder - Choose and add your license)This project is licensed under the MIT License - see the LICENSE.md file for details (you need to create this file).🙏 Acknowledgements(Optional - Thank specific people, libraries, or resources)
+📜 License
+We didn't get License yet(Coming soon license, e.g., MIT) A license is pending and will be provided shortly (e.g., MIT).
+Distributed under the MIT License.
+See LICENSE.md for more information.

+🙏 Acknowledgements
+(Optional: Thank advisors, inspirations, key libraries) SDU University & @Shakhnazar Sultan Manbay
+FastAPI, React